 July 10 saw a big trade between two “Original Six” franchises that saw one of them obtain the greatest goal scorer in their team’s history.
-Also, two current stars inked new contracts and one of the greatest goaltenders of all-time came out of retirement.
+Also, two current stars inked new contracts, and one of the greatest goaltenders of all time came out of retirement.
+The THW time machine is warmed up and ready to take on our daily journey through the years.

 A Legendary Swap